FuchsiaIO/ActionView/docs/files/registry/template_registry.php.txt

    * Registers a template
    *
    * @since v0.0.1
+   * @since v0.0.2 Automatically preprocesses HAML files when .haml is in the filename
    * @param string $name An alias to the template
    * @param string $spec The file template path
    */